zchking/docs/pages/katalon-studio/tutorials/data_driven_testing.md

 *   If you do **Web UI** testing, no additional settings are needed.
 Check [this list](https://docs.katalon.com/display/KD/Supported+Environments) for all supported browsers.
 *   In case of **Mobile** testing, you need to install **Appium** and enable **USB Debugging mode** on your device first.
 Please refer to our Mobile Setup [for Windows](https://docs.katalon.com/x/jwbR) or [for macOS](https://docs.katalon.com/x/9AXR).
 *   After launching Katalon Studio, provide your registered username and password to activate this automation tool.
 The username and password are those used to login to [https://www.katalon.com/](https://www.katalon.com/).
-If you haven’t already, check out [Quick Start](https://www.katalon.com/resources-center/tutorials/web/get-started/quick-start/) to familiarize yourself with Katalon Studio.
+If you haven't already, check out [Quick Start](https://www.katalon.com/resources-center/tutorials/web/get-started/quick-start/) to familiarize yourself with Katalon Studio.

 ### The Data-Driven Testing Sample Project